hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 |> toEqual([|(-4), 2, 3, 5|])
 ```

 I knew it.
 Broken.
-Let’s implement the sorting
+Let’s implement the sorting then.

 ## Types Head Their Rear Again